BrightcoveOS/android-player-samples/README.md

 By default, the sample apps will build with the most recent Brightcove Android Native Player version at build time.
 To override this behavior with a specific version, create a file named **.gradle/gradle.properties** in your home directory and set the value of the property *anpVersion* to the desired version.
 An invalid version will cause no sample app projects to be configured.

 ## Running a sample app
 1. To run a sample app on an Android 4.2.2 or later device, plug the device into the computer and ensure that USB debugging is enabled.
-Android Studio will recognize the device as long as the device identifies as running a version between Android 10 and Android 19 otherwise Android Studio will run the sample app in the simulator.
+Android Studio will recognize the device as long as the device identifies as running a version between Android SDK 11 and Android SDK 19 otherwise Android Studio will run the sample app in the simulator.
 Using the simulator is not recommended as video support is buggy.
 This will be resolved as Android Studio and the Android SDK mature.
 1. Select a sample app from the *Run/Debug Configuration* selector and click on the run (green button) icon to start the sample.

 Enjoy!